“If people can’t see what God is doing,

 Communicating vision encourages faith in others which will motivate them to join your cause knowing that it’s actually God’s kingdom work.

 Doing that well requires summarizing the purpose in a way that can be transferred.

 Often our tendency is to try to say it all, but it gets so long and cumbersome that no one really gets the main purpose.
 Consider how to encapsulate the major idea of your purpose.
 Is there a word that can summarize what you see being accomplished by it?
 Our vision/purpose statement here at Beyond Ordinary Women Ministries is “Preparing Christian Women for Leadership.”
 The word preparing is broad and includes training via free videos, personal contact, mentoring, and coaching.
 Similarly, leadership not only involves specific responsible roles but also includes the ordinary every day places where we influence others.
 By using summary words we kept it short and simple.

 Bill Hybels wisely says, “Vision leaks.”
 To keep your group on target with your purpose and excited about where you are going, they need to remember the vision.
 Keeping it short and simple helps, but repeating it often is necessary to keep motivation strong.
 The volunteers or key members of the ministry need to be able to picture the future they work toward to keep their motivation strong.

 Beyond simply remembering the vision is repeating it to others.
 If the women in your pews can repeat your vision, they will be able to accurately share your ministry with others.
 They join you as vision-casters.

 Prayer, strategy, unity, and vision-casting.
 What’s next?
-Organized and trained volunteers.
+Gifted, trained, and organized volunteers.